hypo69/hypo/docs/gemini/consultant/ru/logger/exceptions.md

 class PrestaShopException(Exception):
     """Generic exception for PrestaShop WebService errors.

-    This class is used for handling errors that occur when interacting with the PrestaShop WebService.
+    This class inherits from Exception.

     Attributes:
     ----------